jdcloudcom/en/documentation/Developer-Tools/CodeDeploy/Operation-Guide/Milestone-List.md

 The specified milestone can support the following operation:

-- Deployment: Initiate deployment by specifying the milestone.
-For details, please refer to "Operation Guide-Create Deployment"
+- Initiate Deployment: Initiate deployment by specifying the milestone.
+For details, please refer to "Operation Guide-Initiate Deployment"
 - Deletion: Delete the milestone

 For details, please refer to "Operation Guide-Application Deployment Group List" in the deployment group page.